Git branching strategy¶

 git checkout your-name/issue-identifier

-Or merge the changes from the base branch:
+Or merge the changes from the base branch which is convenient most of the time:

 git rebase --continue